pointfreeco/swift-issue-reporting/README.md

 However, you cannot ship this code with the target that defines `AnalyticsClient`.
 You either need to extract it out to a test support module (which means `AnalyticsClient` must also be extracted), or the code must be confined to a test target and thus not shareable.

-However, with XCTest Dynamic Overlay we can have our cake and eat it too 😋.
+With XCTest Dynamic Overlay we can have our cake and eat it too 😋.
 We can define both the client type and the unimplemented instance right next to each in application code without needing to extract out needless modules or targets:

 ```swift
 struct AnalyticsClient {